solo-io/gloo/docs/content/guides/traffic_management/extproc/about.md

 External processing is an Enterprise-only feature.
 {{% /notice %}}

-{{% notice warning %}}
-Envoy's external processing filter is considered a work in progress and has an unknown security posture.
-Use caution when using this feature in production environments.
-For more information, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter#external-processing).
-{{% /notice %}}

 ### How it works

 The following diagram shows an example for how request header manipulation works when an external processing server is used.